SHENRMARKDOWN/CSCI-5609-Final-Project/README.md

 A static snapshot of stroke mortality rates by state for 2019.
 Use this to get a sense of which states have the highest burden.

 #### VIS 1 · Bump Chart: 1999–2019 Trends
-The bar chart trasferred into a **Bump Chart** showing how each state's mortality rank has changed over two decades.
+The bar chart will be trasferred into a **Bump Chart** showing how each state's mortality rank has changed over two decades.

-- **Select buttons** appear that let you filter the bump chart by US region.
+- **Select Buttons** appear that let you filter the bump chart by US region.
 Click a region to focus on a subset of states and reduce visual clutter.

 - The guided narrative focuses on **Mississippi**, which has persistently high mortality.
 This focus will be forwarded into every subsequent visualization.

 #### VIS 2 · Choropleth Map — 2019 Snapshot
 A 2D US map colored by stroke mortality rate for 2019.
 Darker colors indicate higher mortality.

-- **Drag a selection box** on the map to highlight a region — the mortality rates for states within that box appear as glyphs on the side.
+- Drag a **Selection Box** on the map to highlight a region — the mortality rates for states within that box appear as glyphs on the side.
 - The selected state (Mississippi) is highlighted automatically.

 #### VIS 2 · 3D Map — Animated 1999–2019 Sweep